ATorhov/Forum-Management-System/README.md

 #### Registered users won't be able to:
 - To change their username once registered.
 - To create duplicate account with the same email address.
-- To edit someone's else posts.
+- To edit someone else's posts.

 ### Roadmap:
 - [x] Create a README file.